chiral-carbon/rj722.github.io/_posts/2019-05-26-revolution-and-systems.md

 those yet to come, continue to influence and reshape the person we are, and the person we become.
 None of us are the same as we were yesterday, nor will be tomorrow."' %}
-stemming from the influence Ludwig von Mises - an Austrian economist who was described in the [story][silkroad] as "a totem of the modern American libertarian orthodoxy" - had on Ross.
+stemming from the influence Ludwig von Mises - an Austrian economist described in the [story][silkroad] as "a totem of the modern American libertarian orthodoxy" - had on Ross.
 According to von Mises, a citizen must have economic freedom to be politically and morally free.